cbeck88/strict-variant/README.md

     void emplace(Args &&... args) {
       *this = variant(emplace_tag<T>, std::forward<Args>(args)...);
     }

+    // Reports the runtime type.
+The returned value is an index into the list
+    // <First, Types...>.
+    int which() const;

+    // Test for equality.
+The which values must match, and operator == for the
+    // underlying values must return true.
+    bool operator == (const variant &) const;
+    bool operator != (const variant &) const;
   };

   // Apply a static_visitor to the variant.
 It is called using the current value